Yakima-Teng/djax/docs/backend.md

 - The key is the url to match;

-- The value if which folder to serve (relative to your current working directory).
+- The value is which folder to serve (relative to your current working directory).

 ## `port`